 Our area of benefit, the geographical range of our grant-making, is restricted to Greater London (within the M25 orbital motorway).

 Our annual grants budget is c£300,000 divided between three grant programmes:

 1. PROJECT GRANTS Priority is given to new initiatives and service developments targeted at people disadvantaged as a result of long-term ill-health, disability and poverty.
 Normally to organisations with an income <£500k.
-Grants range from £1,000 to £5,000; the average in 2017 was £3,000.
-Occasionally our trustees will consider a larger grant for projects which are ‘catalytic’ and likely to demonstrate impact.
+Grants range from £1,000 to £5,000.

 AGE EXCHANGE: SUPPORT FOR PEOPLE WITH YOUNG-ONSET DEMENTIA